bluecatlabs/gateway-workflows/README.md

 5. Submit a pull request

 #### Contribute Template
-When contribing a workflow ensure that it contains a `README.md` file with at least the following content:
+When contributing a workflow ensure that it contains a `README.md` file with at least the following content:
 ```
 By: Your Name (youremail@domain.com)
 Date: DD-MM-YYYY
 Gateway Version: X.X.X
-Description: Brief description of what the workflow does and the expected behaviour
+Description: Brief description of what the workflow does and the expected behavior
 ```

 ## Credits